There are several ways to explain the following statement: "We are saved by grace through faith."

 - Why is it sometimes difficult to accept the gift of love and mercy from God?

-- What can we possibly give in exchange for our salvation that God would consider of enough value?
+- What can we possibly give in exchange for our salvation that God would consider worthy?

 - Why is the "Plan of Salvation" (Hear, believe, confess, repent, baptize) not a valid formula to achieve salvation?

-- What is the ultimate choice we make regarding God's grace and what is our actions in each choice?
+- What is the ultimate choice we make regarding God's grace and what actions represent each choice?